 During testing, the SQLite library is compiled with special instrumentation that allows the test scripts to simulate a wide variety of failures in order to verify that SQLite recovers correctly.
 Memory allocation is carefully tracked and no memory leaks occur, even following memory allocation failures.
 A custom VFS layer is used to simulate operating system crashes and power failures in order to ensure that transactions are atomic across these events.
 A mechanism for deliberately injecting I/O errors shows that SQLite is resilient to such malfunctions.
 (As an experiment, try inducing these kinds of errors on other SQL database engines and see what happens!)

 We also run SQLite using Valgrind on Linux and verify that it detects no problems.

 Some people say that we should eliminate all warnings because benign warnings mask real warnings that might arise in future changes.
 This is true enough.
-But in reply, the developers observe that all warnings have already been fixed in the compilers used for SQLite development (various versions of GCC).
-Compiler warnings only arise from compilers that the developers do not use on a daily basis (Ex: MSVC).
+But in reply, the developers observe that all warnings have already been fixed in the builds used for SQLite development (various versions of GCC, MSVC, and clang).
+Compiler warnings usually only arise from compilers or compile-time options that the SQLite developers to not use themselves.

 (18) Case-insensitive matching of Unicode characters does not work.

 The default configuration of SQLite only supports case-insensitive comparisons of ASCII characters.
 The reason for this is that doing full Unicode case-insensitive comparisons and case conversions requires tables and logic that would nearly double the size of the SQLite library.
 The SQLite developers reason that any application that needs full Unicode case support probably already has the necessary tables and functions and so SQLite should not take up space to duplicate this ability.